ncosgray/region_settings/README.md

 *Parameters:*
 * `number` - The number to format.
-* `decimalPlaces` - Specify decimal places to show.
-Defaults to 0.
+* `decimalPlaces` - Specify an exact number of decimal places to show.
+If this is specified, it overrides `minimumFractionDigits` and `maximumFractionDigits`.
+* `minimumFractionDigits` - Specify minimum decimal places to show.
+* `maximumFractionDigits` - Specify maximum decimal places to show.
 * `useGrouping` - Separate into groups (e.g. thousands).
 Defaults to true.
+* `asPercentage` - Formats the number as a percentage.
+Defaults to false.

 *Example:*
 ```dart